Your Cart is empty

 They left Twickenham for the Apple Headquarters in Savile Row and began recording in there on January 22nd.
 It was a more productive period: George introduced the American keyboard player Billy Preston into the group, and presence of a stranger seemed to act as a mollifying element for the warring personalities in the group.
 They recorded a lot of material that would form the basis of the Let It Be album.

-The band had discussed venues for a gig including the Roundhouse in Camden, a Roman amphitheatre in North Africa, student unions (!) or a cruise ship.
+The band had discussed venues for a gig including the Roundhouse in Camden, a Roman amphitheatre in North Africa, student unions (!) or even on a cruise ship.
 But in the end, with all this material for a concert film (and no concert), they decided to play on the roof of the Apple building.
 George was not keen at all, and Ringo simply refused.
 However, John and Paul managed to talk them round and, on Thursday January 30th, they took to the roof of the Apple building.

 The first number, a rehearsal of Get Back, is received by the lunchtime crowd with polite applause, perhaps reminiscent of a cricket crowd - Paul mutters something about (England cricketer) Ted Dexter and John jokes: "We've had a request from Martin Luther."
 They played the song two more times in the short show, including the closing number which was lead into from Don't Let Me Down.